 As an aside, a lot of documentation exists as Q&As on there, and if you feel so compelled, help us move some of that documentation onto the website.

-MoveIt! mailing list should be used for announcement and discussion.
+MoveIt mailing list should be used for announcement and discussion only.

 Bugs should be reported to the Github issues page of the appropriate repo.
 Please leave as much detail as possible including your ROS version, operating system, operating system version, and whether you built from source.
 Note however that we have limited resources to fix individual bugs, and are more inclined to give advice on helping you fix your own bugs.

 Our policy for contributing changes to the code base is that no one, not even the maintainers, should commit directly to the repo.
 Rather, you should create a feature branch on your own fork of the project and create a pull-request when it’s ready to be reviewed by someone else.
-To ease the process of merging your requests, please follow your part of the Guideline for Handling Contributions.
+To ease the process of merging your requests, please follow your part of the Guideline for Handling Pull Requests.
+See MoveIt Code Style for details on how to format your pull requests - a requirement for our automated build farm.
+Note all contributions to MoveIt must be BSD or similar open source license.

-In LTS releases efforts should be made to avoid breaking ABI and API (binary and source-level compatibility) for MoveIt!’s C/C++ libraries.
-To aid in checking this, we recommend the Linux ABI Compliance-Checker
+In LTS releases efforts should be made to avoid breaking ABI and API (binary and source-level compatibility) for MoveIt’s C/C++ libraries.
+To aid in checking this, we optionally recommend the Linux ABI Compliance-Checker.

 catkin run_tests --no-deps --this -iv